Doctoral Researchers

 Randima Rajapaksha

-Children’s agency for learning in early childhood education settings
+Thesis: Children’s agency for learning in early childhood education settings

 Since the 1980s, the sociology of childhood has been interested in investigating children as social actors and the concept of agency.
 Agency, generally understood as children’s capacity to act on their own, is a dominant concept in many early childhood education (ECE) curricula, including Te Whāriki, the ECE curriculum in Aotearoa, New Zealand.
 This concept plays a vital role to understand children’s worlds.
 Although a wide array of empirical studies has focused on the use of agency in their co-construciton of lives, an emphasis on the role of agency in children’s learning is limited.
 Since the early years lay a foundaiton for lifetime learning, making sense of how children act as agents for understanding the world around them is significant.